SHartman/academic-cv/content/post/Making-a-website-in-R/index.md

 # categories:
 # - Demo
 date: "2021-04-27"
-draft: false
-featured: false
 image:
-  caption: 'The RStudio interface isn't really as scary as it looks.'
+  caption: 'The RStudio interface isn't as scary as it looks'
   focal_point: ""
   placement: 2
   preview_only: false